alecchangod/discord-rushia-bot/README.md

 By default, the prefix is "=".
 You can change that with the setprefix command.

 - getprefix - get your current prefix detail. (who set it, when, what is it)
+- help - get commands name and description(still working on it right now)
 - ping - get the ping of the bot
 - say - send something as the bot
 - Useage: {prefix}say {content}